Edward Abbey (1927-1989)

 There most certainly is.

-ignorance, ferocity; and modern religions are only ancient follies.
+to superstition, ignorance, ferocity; and modern religions are only ancient

-of eternal punishment after death.
+the thought of eternal punishment after death.
 Wouldn't it be better to

 depend on blind matter (...) than by a god who puts out traps for people,

 invites them to sin, and allows them to sin and commit crimes he could

 prevent.
 Only to finally get the barbarian pleasure to punish them in an

 excessive way, of no use for himself, without them changing their ways

-and without their

-created the gods; that fancy, enthusiasm, or deceit adorned them; that
+and fear created the gods; that fancy, enthusiasm, or deceit adorned them;

 respect and tyranny support them in order to make the blindness of men